The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Alabama, with its southern charm, offers a cost of living score of 84.1, which is roughly 15.9% below the national average.
 The state’s cost of living is approximately 11.9% lower than the national average, making it one of the most affordable states to live in.

 Housing in Alabama is particularly affordable, with the average home price around $90,800, significantly lower than the national average of $231,200.
 The state also boasts one of the lowest property tax rates in the United States, at about 0.41%.
 This financial relief extends to transportation, with gas prices generally lower than the national average, contributing to reduced transportation costs.
+Alabama's economic stability contributes to its overall affordability.

 Despite economic challenges, like a high poverty rate, Alabama still offers affordable living options that attract many.
 Its low cost lifestyle, combined with the state’s unique southern charm, makes Alabama a compelling choice for those seeking affordability and culture.